superzzp/Visual-Eyes-BizHacks/README.md

 **Powered by Azure Cognitive Services, ARKIT2 and Firebase**

-AR Eye-tracking and emotion prediction of user's reaction to Best Buy's marketing materials.
-Dynamically store user's picture and reaction data at backend.
+Eye-tracking and emotion prediction in AR, for analysing user's emotion and focus when reading marketing materials.
+Dynamically store analysis results at backend.
 Proof of concept at _BizHacks_.

 **First Place**, *Best Buy Best Hacks* out of 400+ people.